 This is reasonable behavior since the consequences of careless database maintenance (Equifax) go far beyond ominous finger-wagging, into $1,4 billion in losses, coupled with the loss of customer trust.
 Or let’s remember that time when Facebook stored user passwords in plaintext.
 That wasn’t very nice.
 And these are just a few of the many examples.

-But these things don’t come out of nowhere.
+But these things don’t come out of anywhere.
 A breach, or any other security or privacy compromise, is simply the boiling point of a situation that was building up for some time.

 There are several reasons why data security has become an issue.